wasquith-usgs/utc2nwislocal/README.md

 The most critical component of the package is the hidden _R_ environment `.NWIStzUTC` provided by the `./utc2nwislocal/R/sysdata.rda` file, which was created by the script `./utc2nwislocal/inst/doc/buildSYSDATA(R).txt`.
 (The script is given a `.txt` file extension to keep _R_ from complaining when the **utc2nwislocal** package is checked for CRAN compliance.)

 The `.NWIStzUTC` environment is not exported but forced access can be used if readers are very curious: `utc2nwislocal:::.NWIStzUTC` (triple colon).
-This environment contains three subordinate environments that are hash-tabled lookups of timezones and UTC offsets.
+This environment contains three subordinate environments that are hash-tabled lookups of time zones and their corresponding UTC offsets.
 Below are some examples for inspecting, by the `ls()` function, the table contents:
 ```{r}
   ls(utc2nwislocal:::.NWIStzUTC) # results shown below
   # [1] "TimeZone_Names"     "TimeZone_Offset"     "TimeZone_Offset_seconds"